slay419/Slackr/server/assumptions.md

 In this function, we assume
 -Assume channel_id is greater than 0 because at the current stage there is no way to determine if the channel_id is valid
+-As the time_finish type is not specified, it was assumed to be of the "time" data type
 -We also assume the function returns a valid time of 15 minutes consistently

 30. standup_send: